-Team QuikReversal innovated an intranasal patch that releases naloxone to prevent overdose from opioids and will receive $10K and six months of acceleration support in the CAMTech Accelerator Program (CAP).
+Team QuikReversal innovated an intranasal patch that releases naloxone to prevent overdose from opioids and received $10,000 and six months of acceleration support in the CAMTech Accelerator Program (CAP).
 The team includes Asher Varon of NYU Tech4Health and Morgan Cambareri of the New York State Psychiatric Institute.

-Team Recover-We innovated a software solution that guides users to real-time, vetted counselors with links to area resources and will receive six months of acceleration support in the CAMTech Accelerator Program (CAP).
+Winning the Community Empowerment Award, Team Recover-We innovated a software solution that guides users to real-time, vetted counselors with links to area resources.
+Team Recover-We received $3,000 and acceleration support in the CAMTech Accelerator Program (CAP).
 The team includes Carlee Hulsizer of Youth Voices Matter, Carol Michelle Hulsizer of Mission Recovery Hope, Gautham H of Columbia University, Wendy Lin of USAID Global Health Supply Chain, Dr. Angela Kedzior of Bowery Resident’s Committee, George Chao of Massachusetts Institute of Technology and Dr. Kevin Chen of Yale University School of Medicine.

 Team Random Access Network (RAN): Stephanie Campbell, Tim Cheney, Maureen Farrell, Richard Isaacs, Liya Lomsadze and Michael Rand received the $2,000 Empire State Opioid Epidemic Innovation Award for innovating a network that aims to change culture in EDs, standardize emergency department protocols for SUD and engage patients using peers and linkages to services.